 Joan also is a leader of Ropes & Gray’s independent investigations group, which draws on the experience and know-how of former federal prosecutors to conduct thorough inquiries with the highest level of integrity.

 Throughout her career, Joan has been dedicated to public service—in government, in community organizations and in leadership roles on diversity and inclusion initiatives in the legal profession.

 Prior to joining Ropes & Gray, Joan served as an Assistant United States Attorney and Deputy Chief of the Appeals Unit in the U.S. Attorney’s Office for the Southern District of New York.
-As a federal prosecutor, she investigated and tried nearly a dozen cases involving a wide range of criminal conduct, including obstruction of justice, financial fraud, sexual exploitation, racketeering and organized crime.
+During her tenure as a federal prosecutor, in addition to conducting numerous investigations, Joan tried approximately a dozen cases involving a wide range of criminal conduct, including obstruction of justice, financial fraud, sexual exploitation, racketeering and organized crime.

 Publications & Presentations

 - Quoted, “Investigations Practices Pivot Amid 'Cascade' of Misconduct Claims,” The American Lawyer (August 20, 2018)